KRAKEN: Returning the control of data back to users with a marketplace for personal data

 The platform being built within the KRAKEN project can be applied to many different sectors, however the initial deployment focus will be on two pilots with the Health and Education sectors.

-Research organisations will benefit from the KRAKEN biomedical data marketplace both as data providers and data consumers.
+Research organizations will benefit from the KRAKEN biomedical data marketplace both as data providers and data consumers.

 Health pilot: A health and wellness data marketplace for individuals and organisations